juju/docs/src/en/reference-hook-tools.md

 ## config-get

-`config-get` returns information about the service configuration (as defined by `config.yaml`).
+`config-get` returns information about the application configuration (as defined by `config.yaml`).
 If called without arguments, it returns a dictionary containing all config settings that are either explicitly set, or which have a non-nil default value.
 If the `--all` flag is passed, it returns a dictionary containing